 Scandinavian cuisine includes the Swedish, Finnish, Norwegian, and Danish food traditions.
 Since these countries are grouped together geographically, many of the country's culinary cultures are quite similar.
 Still, there are some unique dishes you'll only find in certain parts of the region.

 - Denmark: Fish is king in Danish cuisine.
 Cod with mustard sauce and boiled potatoes (torsk); open sandwiches with rye bread topped with various meats, egg, and a spicy sauce (smorrebrod); and a variety of confectioneries—like the ring-shaped multi-layer cake made of marzipan called kransekake—are among the unique dishes you'll find here.

 - Norway: One of the most popular fish in Norway is the Norwegian herring, an inexpensive fish that's used in a variety of dishes due to its large population in the nearby Norwegian Sea.
 Other popular fishes include stockfish and clipfish, both of which can be attached to sticks and stood up to dry.
 The national dish of Norway is also a dried fish called lutefisk, which is put in a special liquor made of birch ash and served with bacon, potatoes, and a puree of peas.

-And what about the Swedish cuisine?
-Köttbullar (meatballs) or minced pork are among the favorite dishes.
-A particular specialty of Sweden is elk meat.
-It is very low in fat and is used in goulash or steak.
+- Sweden: Swedish cuisine involves a bit more red and white meat than Norway or Denmark, though fish is still on the menu at most establishments in the country.
+Meatballs called köttbullar and minced pork are among the favorite dishes.
+A particular specialty of Sweden is elk meat, which is very low in fat and is used in goulash or steak.

-The Finns finally, love the meat from reindeer and combine it for example with a fruity cloudberry sauce and fresh chanterelle.
-Also very popular are Pierogi: dumplings filled with salted rice pudding.
+- Finland: Finnish cuisine often involves reindeer meat, a fruity cloudberry sauce, and fresh chanterelle.
+Also very popular in the region are dumplings filled with salted rice pudding called pierogis.